didiabel/native_dialog_plus/example/README.md

 #### IOS

-iOS has no limit on the number of actions.

-Buttons are disabled if no callback is passed on onPressed.
+iOS Buttons are disabled if no callback is passed on onPressed.

 ## Usage